alicehjjung/alicehjjung.github.io/_pages/portfolio.md

 ## 2023

 #### [Song Popularity Prediction](https://github.com/alicehjjung/popularity_prediction)
-A machine learning model that can tell if a song is likely to be popular or not.
+A machine learning model that can tell if a song is likely to be popular or not
 `Machine Learning`, `Music`, `AI`

 ---

 #### [Pronunciation Correction Service for Foreigner, AI야어여](https://github.com/alicehjjung/level3_nlp_finalproject-nlp-13)
-A Korean Education App that helps users to learn Korean and correct their pronunciation `Speech`, `Web Development`, `AI`
+A Korean Education App that helps users to learn Korean and correct their pronunciation
+`Speech`, `Web Development`, `AI`

 ---

 #### [Korean Language Education App, AI야어여](https://github.com/alicehjjung/kyowon_ai.git)
 A Korean language education app using generative AI models (DALL-E, Bard, ChatGPT) to generate supplementary learning materials for words and sentences
 `Web Development`, `LLM`, `API`, `AI`

 ---